Use these simple steps to improve how we measure and report our progress.

 Actions:

-Choose the metrics we think are most important and set a target for each of these - either a level (e.g. more than 100 new customers this month) or a range (e.g. average sales per day of between $500 and $700).
+The next step is to create feedback loops, so that we can constantly improve.
+We can choose a handful of important metrics and set a target for each – either a level (more than 100 new customers this month, say) or a range (average sales per day of between $500 and $700).
 These could be driven by the business model, the cash position or just arbitrary growth objectives.
 Either way, we should try to be realistic about how quickly and how impressively we can make changes and achieve these results.

 Actions:

-At Trade Me, in the early days, this was the number of unique sellers listing items for sale.
-We correctly guessed that if we could increase that then it would create a positive feedback loop: more sellers would mean more diverse items for sale, more bids, more successful auctions, more feedback placed and critically more word-of-mouth growth due to people telling their family and friends that they’d be crazy not to list their unused stuff for sale too.
-We started tracking this metric daily and as a result were able to quickly identify a number of improvements we could make to increase this number - mostly by making the process of listing an item for sale much more obvious.
+At Trade Me this was the number of different people (what we called “unique sellers”) listing items for sale.
+We correctly guessed that if we could increase that then it would create a positive feedback loop: more sellers would mean more diverse items for sale, more bids, more successful auctions, more feedback placed and critically more word-of-mouth growth.
+We started tracking this metric daily and quickly identified a number of improvements we could make to increase this number – mostly by lowering the friction in the process of listing an item for sale and making it much more obvious.

 Another more recent SaaS example which became a key part of both Vend and Timely board packs when I was working with those companies is Tomas Tunguz’s Cost of a Recurring Gross Profit Dollar metric (CRGPD).3 This is a great composite metric: it captures lots of different aspects of the SaaS business model in a single number (including the gross margin, acquisition cost and churn); it’s immediately meaningful - if it’s costing more than $1 to gain $1 of recurring gross profit that should straight away raise concern; and by tracking the number over time we can quickly see progress - a lower cost is better than a higher cost.